-See Oondhiya recipe.
-Oondhiya is a classic Gujarati preparation of vegetables and fenugreek dumplings cooked in an aromatic blend of spices.
-A traditional recipe that is very popular in Surat, the original version requires hours on end!
+Click here to view.
+Oondhiya Recipe.
+Oondhiya is a classic Gujarati vegetable from the city of Surat and hence also called Surti undhiyu.
+Oondhiya is a preparation of vegetables and fenugreek muthias cooked in an aromatic blend of spices.
+A traditional undhiyu recipe requires hours on end to make.
 Here, we have presented a faster version using a pressure cooker that also uses less oil.

 Is Oondhiya healthy?

 No, but with some chnages you can have it.
 Oondhiya is made of 3 parts.
 Muthia + Other Ingredients + Coriander coconut masala.
 The main ingredients of muthia are meth , whole wheat flour, besan, sugar.
 Other ingredietnts are baby potatoes, raw bananas, brinjal, surti papdi, kand, toovar dal.
 The masala has coriander, coconut, green garlic and other spices.